Nordstrom/kafka-connect-sqs/README.md

 ```

 ### AWS Assume Role Support

+An SQS connector can assume a cross-account role to enable such features as Server Side Encryption of a queue:
+* `sqs.credentials.provider.class=com.nordstrom.kafka.connect.auth.AWSAssumeRoleCredentialsProvider`: REQUIRED Class providing cross-account role assumption.
+* `sqs.credentials.provider.role.arn`: REQUIRED AWS Role ARN providing the access.
+* `sqs.credentials.provider.session.name`: REQUIRED Session name
+* `sqs.credentials.provider.external.id`: OPTIONAL (but recommended) External identifier used by the `kafka-connect-sqs` when assuming the role.

-* Define the AWS IAM Role that `kafka-connect-sqs` will assume when writing to the queue (e.g., `kafka-connect-sqs-role`) with a Trust Relationship where `xxxxxxxxxxxx` is the AWS Account in which Kafka Connect executes:
+Define the AWS IAM Role that `kafka-connect-sqs` will assume when writing to the queue (e.g., `kafka-connect-sqs-role`) with a Trust Relationship to a principal in a separate account:

 ```json
 {